(Disclosure: Some of the links below may be affiliate links)

 A very interesting deduction is the flat deduction of your professional fees.
 You can deduce 3% of your net income from your taxable income, no questions asked.
 There is a minimum of 2000 CHF and a maximum of 4000 CHF for this.

 You can deduct your health insurance fees from your taxable income as well.
 However, there is a maximum that will be very easy to reach.
 For instance, in Fribourg, the maximum is 8760 CHF per couple.
 This deduction is slightly less than what we pay.
 But this is still an excellent deduction.
 You should not forget it!
 In 2021, this will increase in Fribourg.

 Also, you can deduct your health fees from your income.
 However, there is a minimum of 5% of your income.
 I was never able to deduct any of my medical expenses, unfortunately.
 But if you can, you should do it!

-If your children are in childcare, you can also deduct these fees from your taxable income.
+If you are both working, you can also deduct childcare from your taxable income.
 As usual, there is a limit to how much you can deduct.

-If both people in your couple are working, you can also get an extra reduction.
+If both people in your couple work, you can also get an extra reduction.
 I think it is a bit weird.
 Because adding your two incomes together will result in higher taxes.

 Depending on where you live, there may be extra deductions.
 For instance, in Fribourg, we can deduct some money for life insurance not tied to the third pillar.
 You need to study the taxes of your canton in detail to take advantage of as many things as possible.

 Reduce taxes in Switzerland